General Product Questions

 However, one must be aware of the limitations when running simultaneous PCI and PCI-X cards, or PCI-X cards of differing speeds.
 The PCI and PCI-X standards are based on a shared bus architecture.
 This means that when multiple PCI or PCI-X cards are installed in the system on the same bus, they will automatically run at the speed of the slowest card.

 For example, in a system with two PCI-X slots, if both a PCI-X 64-bit / 100MHz card and PCI 32-bit / 33MHz card were installed, both cards would run at 33MHz, therefore affecting the performance of the faster card.

 All of our systems are available with a wide selection of on-board and add-in RAID controller options, as well as different configurations of multiple SATA and SAS hard drives.
 Please see the data sheet for a specific product for full details on the available options.

 Vigor systems can have up to three displays integrated into the chassis, or up to 6 displays total (including integrated displays and external displays) depending on your graphics card configuration.

-The Vigor EX and Vigor Evo series of rugged, deployable, mobile workstation and servers, although not mil-spec, are designed to function in harsh environments where protection from shock and vibration can provide additional mission critical reliability.
+The Vigor EX and Vigor Evo series of rugged, deployable workstations and servers, although not mil-spec, are designed to function in harsh environments where protection from shock and vibration can provide additional mission critical reliability.
 Each system in the Vigor series is shock-mounted within an inner chassis which is a floating/isolated system within the outer chassis.
-The outer chassis is constructed as a lightweight yet durable aluminum alloy frame, mil-anodized scratch resistant paint, and rubber corner bumpers.
+The outer chassis is constructed as a lightweight yet durable aluminum alloy frame with mil-anodized scratch resistant paint and rubber corner bumpers.